There are lots of different reasons you might be motivated to learn German.

 There’s no better way to learn a language than exposure and practice!

-Try to find native speakers, fellow learners or friends who you can speak German with.
+Try to find native speakers, fellow learners, friends or teachers who you can speak German with.

 Look for German events in your community, such as a Stammtisch (a type of informal German meet-up), that can offer an opportunity for language practice.
 The Goethe Institutecan be another great place to meet German speakers and fellow learners.